Abscissa24/Utilities/README.md

 ---

 ## ❤️ Support
-If you find this project useful, consider starring ⭐ the repository!
+If you find this project useful, consider:
+- Giving the repository a star ⭐
+- Supporting via <a href="https://www.paypal.com/donate/?hosted_button_id=DZ8G3SJHXS74Q" target="_blank">PayPal Donation</a>

 </p>